-The engine’s already revved up as Gab hopped on and sat beside Vincent at the back most part.
+With the engine revving audibly, Gab hopped on and sat beside Vincent at the backmost part.
 At the other end is Ken, who asked Gab without looking into his eyes.
 “So, how did it go?”

 “Fine.”
 Gab replied with an unnaturally calm face that turned into a smile.